 - 510:337 Medieval Kings & Queens

-- 510:595 Colloquium in Medieval History (rotating topics include medieval Italy, medieval religious, texts and interpretation)
+- 510:595 Colloquium in Medieval History (rotating topics include medieval Italy, medieval religion, texts and interpretation)

 - The ‘Cronaca di Partenope’: An Introduction to and Critical Edition of the First Vernacular History of Naples (c.
 1350).
-Leiden, 2011.
+Leiden: Brill Academic Publishers, 2011.